 Before we can move on from our trauma, we need to realize that half the battle is in being aware of the damage.
 This is a first step towards exorcising negativity and regaining peace and contentment.

-Are these some of the problems that were prevalent or continual in your family?
+Are these some of the problems that were extreme in your family?

 domineering parent (verbal or physical)